 Generally, most people leave the bulk of their assets and property to their spouses and children.
 If this is the case, it isn’t necessary to create a detailed list of all of your possessions.
 Of course, if you have special items you want to go to specific people, be sure and list them out.

 Updating your will

-Many people will put off the drafting of a will because they feel their financial situation may change before their passing.
-However, you can update your will as your circumstances change, so it’s really never too early to reach out to an estate attorney that can assist you in drafting a will.
+Many people will put off drafting a will because they feel their financial situation may change before their passing.
+However, you can update your will as your circumstances change, so it’s really never too early to reach out to an estate attorney that can assist you with drafting one.

 What if you pass without a will

-If it’s unclear what you intended to do with your assets and property, the government may hold onto them for an extended period of time, and can involve litigation and stressful bureaucracy.
+If it’s unclear what you intended to do with your assets and property, the government may hold onto them for an extended period of time, which can result in litigation and stressful bureaucracy.
 By drafting a concise and comprehensive will in consultation with an estate attorney, you can dramatically ease this process.